-It is recommended to enable wireless security on your wireless router before your wireless network adapters.
+It is recommended that you enable wireless security on your wireless router before your wireless network adapters.
 Please establish wireless connectivity before enabling encryption.

-- 1. Log into the web-based configuration by opening a web browser and entering the IP address of the router (192.168.0.1).
-Click on Setup and then click Wireless Settings on the left side. - 2.
-Next to Security Mode, select WPA-Enterprise. - Next to WPA Mode, select Auto(WPA or WPA2), WPA2 Only, or WPA Only.
+- 1. Log in to the web-based configuration by opening a web browser and entering http://dlinkrouter.local./.
+Click on Setup and then click Wireless Settings on the top. - 2.
+Next to Security Mode, select WPA-Enterprise. - 3.
+Next to WPA Mode, select Auto(WPA or WPA2), WPA2 Only, or WPA Only.
 Use Auto if you have wireless clients using both WPA and WPA2. - 4.
 Next to Cypher Type, select TKIP and AES, TKIP, or AES. - 5.
 Next to Group Key Update Interval, enter the amount of time before the group key used for broadcast and multicast data is changed (3600 is default). - 6.
-Next to Authentication Timeout enter a time in minutes. - 7.
-Next to RADIUS Server IP Address enter the IP Address of your RADIUS server.

-- 8. Next to RADIUS Server Port, enter the port you are using with your RADIUS server.
+Next to Authentication Timeout, enter preferred timeout in minutes. - 7.
+Next to RADIUS Server IP Address enter the IP Address of your RADIUS server. - 8.
+Next to RADIUS Server Port, enter the port you are using with your RADIUS server.
 1812 is the default port. - 9.
 Next to RADIUS Server Shared Secret, enter the security key. - 10.
-If the MAC Address Authentication box is checked, then the user will need to connect from the same computer whenever logging into the wireless network. - 11.
-Click Advanced to enter settings for a secondary RADIUS Server. - 12.
+Click Advanced to enter settings for an optional backup RADIUS Server. - 11.
 Click Save Settings to save your settings.